 Le Pustra is not confined to a single genre but rather draws from an eclectic mix of cabaret, drag, and avant-garde theater.
 This fusion of styles in performances that are both captivating and thought-provoking.
 Le Pustra's ability to seamlessly transition between these genres showcases his versatility as an artist.

-Le Pustra's image have been published in British & Italian Vogue, Hunger Magazine, Reuters, French Playboy, I-d, Dark Beauty Magazine and Spindle Magazine.
-Photo books on nightlife and clubbing culture include 'New Club Kids: London Party Fashion in the Noughties' by photographer, Oggy Yordanov, 'What Else Is in the Teaches of Peaches' by Peaches (musician) 'Night Flowers' by Damien Frost, 'Boy Story' by Magnus Arrevad, 'In der Fremde: Pictures from Home' by Romeo Alaeff and "The Fantastic World of Atelieri O. Haapala."
+His impact is not confined to the stage or the canvas.
+His distinctive look, characterized by androgynous elegance and a flair for the theatrical, has made him a muse for designers, artists and photographers.
+Le Pustra's image have been published in British and Italian Vogue, Hunger Magazine, French Playboy, i-D, Dark Beauty Magazine and various published books on nightlife and clubbing culture including New Club Kids: London Party Fashion in the Noughties by Oggy Yordanov, What Else Is in the Teaches of Peaches by Peaches, Night Flowers by Damien Frost, Boy Story by Magnus Arrevad, In der Fremde: Pictures from Home by Romeo Alaeff and The Fantastic World of Atelieri O. Haapala.

 The legacy of Le Pustra is a testament to the enduring power of art to break down barriers and redefine what it means to be human.